google tag manager basics

 Google Tag Manager Basics: Master Tags and Triggers

-Learning Google Tag Manager basics begins with mastering tags and triggers.
-So let’s master the theory of how tags and triggers work and then walk through the process of setting them up in GTM.
+[Updated 1/25/25] Learning Google Tag Manager basics begins with mastering tags and triggers.
+So let’s learn how GTM tags and triggers work and then walk through the process of setting up a GA4 event tag in GTM.

 Once we set up our trigger and tag in GTM, we’ll send event data into Google Analytics based on the specific event parameters we specify.